JBEI/edd/README.md

   After setting passwords in `secrets.env`, you can come back and perform more detailed configuration of EDD and Docker later without adding too much work.

-* Build EDD's docker images
+* __Build EDD's Docker Images__
     * Make sure you're targeting the correct Docker machine.
 In the local development example above, run `eval "$(docker-machine env default)"`.
-If you're using docker-compose to launch EDD on a remote host, your command will be different, and you should make sure you're executing docker on the correct host.
+If you're using Docker Compose to launch EDD on a remote host, your command will be different, and you should make sure you're executing Docker on the correct host.
     * Run `docker-compose build` to build the Docker containers for EDD.
 This will take a while.
 In the future, we may publish pre-built Docker images that will prevent you from having to take this step.
 	* You can actually skip this step and just run the command to start EDD, but it's included here to familiarize developers / maintainers with the Docker build process in case they have to run it later.
+* __Launch EDD's services__

-* Launch EDD's services by running `docker-compose up -d`.
+  Run `docker-compose up -d`.
 At this point, you can use Docker commands to view the logs for each service or to locate the IP for viewing EDD's web interface.
   See "Running EDD" below for a list of helpful commands.
 If you skipped the previous step, this command will take significantly longer the first time you run it, since Docker has to initially build / configure the EDD services before they can run.
-* Perform other [configuration][8] as desired for your EDD instance.
+* __Perform other [configuration][8] as desired__

   For example, by default, EDD will launch with an empty database, so you may want to use environment variables to load an existing one.
    * If you're starting from a blank database, use the web interface to configure EDD for your institution.
       * If you haven't loaded EDD from an existing database, you'll need to create an administrator account from the command line that you can then use to create measurement types, units, and other user accounts to get the system going.
          1. Create an administrator account: `docker-compose exec appserver python manage.py createsuperuser`
          2. Configure EDD using the web interface.
    	        Log into EDD's web interface using an administrator account.
 Go to "Administration" at top left, then use the interface to create a minimal set of Users, Units, Measurement Types, Metadata, etc that allow users to import their data.
 TODO: We plan to add more to this section of the documentation over time to describe how these entries are used and when / how to edit them.
- * If not already done above, install and configure a supporting [ICE][10] deployment.
+ * __Install and configure a supporting [ICE][10] deployment__

    EDD requires ICE as a reference for strains used in EDD's experiments.
 You won't be able to create lines in your EDD studies until EDD can successfully communicate/authenticate with ICE.
       * Follow ICE's directions for installation/setup